MolSSI-Education/python-package-best-practices/_episodes/08-testing.md

 ## Exercise - Test Driven Development

-It is common practice in software development to write tests before actually writing the code.
+Sometimes, tests are written before writing the code.
 This is called "Test Driven Development" or TDD.
 In this case, you would first write tests that define the behavior of your code, then run these tests to see if they pass, and finally write code to pass each of these tests.
 TDD is a common approach when developing a library with well-defined interfaces and features.

 TDD has another benefit of never having false positives.
-If you ensure that your tests first fail THEN pass, you know that you have really written a function that works and that your test is not just passing by default.
+If you ensure that your tests first fail and THEN pass, you know that you have written a function that works and that your test is not just passing by default.

 ``````{admonition} Exercise 1